 Last week my son was in a super cool day camp and I took some time to have good one on one time with my daughter.
-We have a ton of jellyfish ( or sea jellies ) around where we live and we can see them floating in the water as well as all over the beaches.
-After a trip to the beach we decided to make this simple jellyfish craft.
-We ended up making a whole family of paper bag jellyfish, the color mixing exploration was not planned but very much an added bonus.
+We have a ton of jellyfish ( or sea jellies ) around where we live, and we can see them floating in the water and all over the beaches.
+After a trip to the beach, we decided to make this simple paper bag jellyfish craft.
+We ended up making a whole family of paper bag jellyfish, the color-mixing exploration was not planned but very much an added bonus.

 - Start by painting your paper bags.
-My daughter jumped right in and started making pink, but her exploration of color mixing led to green and blackish brown too.
+My daughter jumped in and started making pink, but her exploration of color mixing led to green and blackish brown.
 This is one reason why I try ( although fail miserably sometimes) to only do a project when I have a good block of time.
-I didn’t intent for her to make a whole family or to spend as much time color mixing as she did but both were awesome and having extra time allowed me to sit back and enjoy the ride.
+I didn’t intend for her to make a whole family or to spend as much time color mixing as she did, but both were awesome and having extra time allowed me to sit back and enjoy the ride.

 - She painted the first pink and then made a Bubba ( her pet name for her brother) with blue and yellow which of course resulted in green , and a daddy one with the jumble of colors that ended up a deep purplish dark brown.